Many traders like to use copy trading because of its simplicity. But is it really worth trying? Here are some facts to answer the question.

 Currently, the forex market has become the world's biggest financial market, with an estimated average transaction of nearly five trillion US dollars each day.
 Such a massive amount of money flow has attracted various traders worldwide to join the market and try to win themselves.

 However, just because the market is open to everyone, doesn't mean it becomes easier to profit and offer easy money.
-A considerable amount of knowledge and experience is still needed to close the trade with gains.
 In this case, copy trading is a strategy that is often recommended for novice traders.
-It is considered a simple trading method that can help beginners to learn while simultaneously making money.
-So how does copy trading work and is it worth trying?
-Let's explore the facts to reveal the reality.
+It works by allowing traders to copy the exact trade of experts.
+In exchange, traders would pay commissions to the experts.
+But, is copy trading really worth the extra fee?

 It's only natural for newbies to question the worthiness of copy trading.
 Many traders are skeptical of how copy trading can actually make money and help them learn forex trading.
-Here we're going to review 6 facts related to copy trading:

 1. Market Potential